antoniolucas30/antoniolucas30/README.md

 ### • About me:

 #### - My name is Antonio Lucas, and I'm a continuous student on this vast world of programming.
 Currently, I'm taking a degree on System Analysis and Development at Unicamp.
-As a side work, I make tutorials of Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.
+As a side work, I make tutorials about Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.

 ### • Some of the things I'm currently learning: